-In April 2018 the tax authority of the State of Goias, Brazil issued assessments for the period January 2016 through February 2018 relating to tax on the circulation of goods and totaling approximately \$30.0 million including interest and penalties.
-We dispute the assessments.
-We are unable to provide an estimate of the potential loss or range of loss at this time.
+In the second quarter of 2018 the State Treasury of Goias, Brazil issued tax assessments for the period 2013 through February 2018 relating to tax on the circulation of goods and totaling approximately \$70.0 million including interest and penalties.
+We dispute the assessments and have filed defenses with the Administrative Court of Appeals for the State of Goias, which are pending.
+We have not formed an opinion that an unfavorable outcome of the dispute is either probable or remote.